Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Can birth control pills cause dryness?

 Some pills may be better than others.
-Very-low-estrogen pills seem to have the greatest negative impact on vaginal dryness, so if you’re taking one of these, talk to your doctor about whether it’s contributing to any symptoms you might have.
+Pills with very-low levels of estrogen seem to have the most significant negative impact on vaginal dryness, so if you’re taking one of these, talk to your doctor about whether it’s contributing to your symptoms.

 Can dehydration cause vaginal dryness?